-In many instances, the challenge of serving as initiative "champion" inside an enterprise is one of connecting departments that wouldn't otherwise share information.
+In many instances, the challenge of serving as preference management "champion" inside an enterprise is one of connecting departments that wouldn't otherwise share information.
 An internal advocate may be a necessary linchpin required to keep the project on track.

-5. Translate preference and consent collection to bottom-line value.
+5. Translate preference collection to bottom-line value.